 - Marinate minced pork in sesame oil, light soy sauce and pepper.

-- Add dried shrimps/shrimp paste, fish sauce and minced pork.
-Sauté till pork is no longer pink.
+- Add dried shrimps/shrimp paste, fish sauce and minced pork (break up the minced pork).

 - Add rice, olive vegetables, mushrooms and mix.